expln/metamath-lamp/docs/guide.md

 ### Proof: The reciprocal of the cotangent is tangent (reccot)

-Let's first show using metamath-lamp to create another proof, namely, that the reciprocal of the cotangent is tangent.
+Let's use metamath-lamp to create another proof, namely, that the reciprocal of the cotangent is tangent.
 This has already been proved in the set.mm database as theorem `reccot`.